Dhara-1209/Amazon-Clone/README.md

 - **Footer**: Contains Amazon-like links for "Get to Know Us," "Make Money with Us," "Amazon Payment Products," and "Help & Support."
 - **Responsive Design**: The layout adjusts for different screen sizes using CSS.

-The project is **inspired by Apna College's YouTube tutorial** on building an Amazon clone.

 ## Technologies Used